 - Aetna: www.aetna.com; select the Aetna Open Access, Choice POS II Open Access Plan, or call 1 (800) 545-5862.

 - Anthem BlueCross BlueShield: www.anthem.com; select the PPO, or call 1 (855) 593-8123.

 Deductible and Coinsurance

-You must meet an annual deductible of $1,800 for individual (employee only) coverage or $3,600 for family (two or more in a family) before the plan pays any benefits, unless the service is covered at 100%, such as preventive care.
+You must meet an annual deductible of $1,800 for individual (Employee Only) coverage or $3,600 for family (two or more in a family) coverage before the plan pays any benefits, unless the service is covered at 100%, such as preventive care.